hpal007/business-data-aggregator-au/README.md

 -   The **NER model** is used to extract structured information from unstructured text.
 This is a crucial step in identifying key business details from web page content.
 -   The **Zero-Shot Classification model** is used to categorize businesses into industries without needing a pre-trained model for that specific task.
 This is a flexible approach that allows for classification with a custom set of labels.

+## Design Choices and Entity Matching

+**Entity Matching Approach:**

+The primary method for matching entities between the ABR and Common Crawl datasets is based on the **ABN (Australian Business Number)**.
+This provides a robust and unique identifier for businesses.

+**Future Enhancements for Entity Matching and NLP:**

+While ABN is the primary key for matching, the pipeline also extracts `company_name` from Common Crawl data.
+This, along with the `raw_text_body` (raw HTML content from websites), offers significant opportunities for future enhancements:

+-   **Improved Company Name Extraction:** The currently extracted `company_name` can be further refined and improved using advanced NLP techniques.
+-   **NLP for Industry and Company Name Extraction:** The `raw_text_body` can be leveraged as input for more sophisticated NLP tasks, including:
+    *   **Industry Classification:** Using the `facebook/bart-large-mnli` zero-shot classifier (already integrated) or other models to more accurately determine a company's industry based on its website content.
+    *   **Enhanced Company Name Extraction:** Applying NER models (like `dbmdz/bert-large-cased-finetuned-conll03-english`) to the `raw_text_body` to extract company names more reliably, especially when direct ABN matching is not possible.
+    *   **Broader Entity Resolution:** Exploring fuzzy matching or other advanced techniques using `company_name` and other textual cues to link entities where ABNs are missing or inconsistent.

 ## Setup and Running Instructions